-We fix the base salary of each of our executive officers at a level that we believe enables us to hire, motivate and retain our executive officers and enhance their motivation in a highly competitive and dynamic environment and to reward individual and Company performance.
-In determining its recommendations for salary levels, the compensation committee takes into account the following:
+In setting base salaries, the committee fixes the base salary of each of our executive officers at a level that is believed to enable us to hire, motivate and retain our executive officers and enhance their motivation in a highly competitive and dynamic environment and to reward individual and Company performance.
+In determining its recommendations for base salary levels, the compensation committee takes into account the following:

-- The Company's financial and operational performance for the year; - The previous years' compensation level for each named executive officer; - Recommendations of the Company's chief executive officer, based on individual responsibilities and performance; and - Peer or market survey information for comparable public companies.
+- The Company's financial and operational performance for the year. - The previous years' compensation level for each named executive officer. - Recommendations of the Company's chief executive officer, based on individual responsibilities and performance, including each officer's commitment and ability to: - strategically meet business challenges; - achieve financial results; - promote legal and ethical compliance; - · lead their own business or business team for which they are responsible; and